department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply-for-benefits.md

 <div class="info-block usa-content" markdown="1">

-In September 2016, we took an average of about 125 days to process a disability claim.
+In November 2016, we took an average of about 125 days to process a disability claim.
 If your claim is complex, it may take us longer to review.

 </div>